Ag6793/Book-Search-Engine/README.md

 * Node.js

 ## Installation
+* Clone the project repository.
-npm i, npm run seed, start server
+* Run in your command-line Npm install, npm run seed, and npm start to run the server and client.

 ## Usage
-This application enables users to search for a book using specific key words
+This application enables users to search for a book using specific key words.
+They may be an avid reader or someone that is looking for a specific book title on a particular subject.

 ## Credits
 - [ALEXANDRIA GUERRERO](https://github.com/Ag6793)